mixxxdj/mixxx/source/chapters/library.rst

 .. sectionauthor::
    S.Brandt <s.brandt@mixxx.org>

-The iTunes (Windows/Mac OS X), Traktor (Windows/Mac OS X), and Rhythmbox (GNU/Linux) views allow you to use the music libraries you have created in these applications.
+|ic_lib_itunes| The iTunes (Windows/Mac OS X),
+|ic_lib_traktor| Traktor (Windows/Mac OS X), and
+|ic_lib_rhythmbox| Rhythmbox (GNU/Linux) views allow you to use the music
+libraries you have created in these applications.
 You can access music and playlists.
-If available, Mixxx automatically loads the external librarys from their default locations on your hard drive.
+If available, Mixxx automatically loads the external libraries from their default locations on your hard drive.

 Right-click on the iTunes icon in the Library tree and select :guilabel:`Choose Library` to load the *iTunes Music Library.xml* from a